El Santo filmography

 El Santo ("The Saint") was a luchador enmascarado ("masked professional wrestler") who portrayed a fictionalized version of himself in numerous luchador films from 1961 to 1984.

 It is unclear as to the exact date when Santo (real name Rodolfo Guzmán) made his professional wrestling debut, but by the end of the 1930s, he was an established wrestler and had worked under a variety of ring names and gimmicks both masked and unmasked.
 One of these aliases was Murciélago Enmascarado II ("The Masked Bat II"), with the implication that he was related to the original Murciélago Enmascarado, and after Murciélago made a complaint to a wrestling commission, Guzmán was barred from using that name.
 After losing the ability to use the Murciélago name, Guzmán's manager wanted him to be part of a new group of masked wrestlers debuting in 1942, all dressed in silver.
 Guzmán chose the Santo persona, and was often referred to as El Enmascarado de Plata ("The Man in the Silver Mask").
-Ten years later, Santo was a beloved household name, despite being a rudo ("bad guy wrestler"), and he was asked by José G. Cruz to star in a television serial named El Enmascarado de Plata, in order to capitalise on his popularity and change his image into that of a técnico ("good guy wrestler").
+Ten years later, Santo was a beloved household name, despite being a rudo ("bad guy wrestler" or "heel"), and he was asked by José G. Cruz to star in a television serial named El Enmascarado de Plata, in order to capitalise on his popularity and change his image into that of a técnico ("good guy wrestler" or "face").
 Santo declined as he feared that it would not be a commercial success.
 This saw a late casting change as Médico Asesino, a wrestler who wore a white mask similar to Santo's, was now the lead, and the title of the serial began to refer to the villain.
 The serial's villain (portrayed by Médico Asesino) was originally intended to be its hero and would have been portrayed by Santo.
 The serial did become a success, which convinced Santo to make his first foray into film, although he would be portraying the masked sidekick character El Enmascarado, alongside Fernando Osés who portrayed the hero, a masked detective named El Incognito.
 El Cerebro del Mal ("The Evil Brain") and Hombres Infernales ("The Infernal Men") were filmed in Cuba, but due to the Cuban Revolution, they failed to find a distributor.
 With the success of Santo Contra los Zombies ("Santo vs. the Zombies"), in which Santo played a fictionalized version of himself, the producers of El Cerebro del Mal and Hombres Infernales were able to release their films by rebranding them under the Santo name instead.